Local Culture

 Literature

-Two types of literature constitute the Tibetan literature: the folk literature (the stories passed down by oral narration) and the scholastic literature (the well-written stories).
-The Tibetan usually call story “clock”.
-Two types of poem, the folk poem and the scholastic poem, comprise the Tibetan poem.
 Classified by age, the folk poem (what people usually call “the folk songs”), is subdivided into traditional folk songs and new folk songs.
-In Tibetan language, they’re generally called “Lu harmonic sound”.
-The Lu-style folk song mainly prevails in the plateau areas of northern Tibet.
+In the Tibetan language, they’re generally called “Lu harmonic sound”.
+The Lu-style folk songs mainly prevail in the plateau areas of northern Tibet.
 In most cases, four or eight verses make up a Lu-style folk song.
-The harmonic style folk song is well-accepted in Lhasa, Xigaze, Shannan and Ali and its forms are various.
+The harmonic style folk song is well-accepted in Lhasa, Xigaze, Shannan and Ali and its forms vary.
 Some entail dancing while singing; some entail singing without dancing; some are sang in an antiphonal style.
 Generally speaking, each folk song is composed of four or eight verses.

 Tibetan Medicine